-Comer, Ronald; Gould, Elizabeth; Ogden, Nancy and Boyes, Mike (2012).
-Psychology Around Us: Canadian Edition; Wiley Canada, Toronto
+Comer, Ronald; Ogden, Nancy; Boyes, Mike and Gould, Elizabeth (2015).
+Psychology Around Us: Second Canadian Edition; Wiley Canada, Toronto

-The text is available via the University of Calgary Bookstore
+Available via the University of Calgary bookstore

 Note: We will be using Top Hat Monocle in this course.
 You will receive an email with an invitation to join the course in Top Hat or you may search for the course and add yourself to it on your own following this link: https://app.tophat.com